gickowtf/pixoo-homeassistant/README.md

 ```

 ## Animations through automations
+> [!NOTE]
-Note: In this example we're using a count helper to act as a countdown.
+> In this example we're using a count helper to act as a countdown.
 This also uses an automation and not the config.

 ```yaml
 alias: pixoo64 - auto-ani